fabi8bit/clubbub/README.md

 The live link can be found here - https://fabi8bit.github.io/clubbub/

+## Future development
+In the future, Club Bub will be an entirely customizable app in which the user will be able to add custom characters, styles, and settings for the stories.
+It will utilize the API of chatGPT in order to always have different and fresh stories from AI.
+It will include a text reader with various types of voices to hear the stories, instead of just reading them.

 ## Credits

 All the code was written from scratch combining the notion aquired during the lesson and the walkthrough project "Love for Math".
 Though I researched on line for some code snipet: